Nonlinear phase synchronization and the role of spacing in shell models: Shell model as a dynamical system: equations for phases and amplitudes

 Note that the triadic phases defined as $\varphi_{n}=\theta_{n-1}+\theta_{n}+\theta_{n+1},$ govern both the amplitude and the phase evolution, as they determine in particular the signs of each nonlinear term in Eqs. (\ref{eq:amp}) and (\ref{eq:phgoy}).
 This means that the evolution equation are invariant under the period three transformation

-that leaves triadic phases invariant for any arbitrary parameter $\delta.$ The consequence of this $U(1)$ symmetry is that single shell phases $\theta_{n}$ are not uniquely determined by the triadic phases, and as also numerically confirmed, they are uniformly distributed.
-In other words, the appropriate quantities, whose dynamics and statistics are physically relevant are the triadic phases $\varphi_{n}$, rather than single shell phases $\theta_{n}$.
+which leaves the triadic phases invariant for any constant $\delta.$ The consequence of this $U(1)$ symmetry is that single shell phases $\theta_{n}$ are not uniquely determined by the triadic phases, and as also numerically confirmed, they remain uniformly distributed (i.e. ``random'').
+Thus, the appropriate quantities, whose dynamics and statistics are physically relevant are the triadic phases $\varphi_{n}$, rather than single shell phases $\theta_{n}$.

 We can write the equations for the triadic phases by adding Eq. (\ref{eq:phgoy}) for three consecutive shells, which gives:

 where